sgoycoechea-lightit/laravel-course/README.md

 The project must be ran with Laravel Sail, and you must create a database named `example_app`.

 Here are some helpful commands:
-- To install the dependencies run:
+- To install the dependencies run [this code](https://laravel.com/docs/10.x/sail#installing-composer-dependencies-for-existing-projects):
 ```
 docker run --rm \
     -u "$(id -u):$(id -g)" \